AjdinBajric/KaggleCompetitions/README.md

 * Binary Classification

 ### [3.
 MessangerBot](https://github.com/AjdinBajric)
 The bot opens facebook.com and log in with your credentials.
-After that bot clicks on the first chat and sends the message that you enter in the script 10 times.
+Then bot clicks on the first chat and sends the message that you enter in the script 10 times.
 (Edit number in the for loop).

 #### Dependencies
 * Chrome driver